Danjb1/open-rival/docs/maps.md

 ## AI Building Settings

-For each AI strategy (see appendix), the following buildings are listed:
+For each AI strategy (see Appendices), the following buildings are listed:

     Gold Mill / Treasury / Hoard Keep
     Archery Range / Combat Camp / Fort